Lagrangian cobordism and tropical curves

-The following result has been known to experts for some time (the first-named author heard it in a talk by Denis Auroux at MSRI in 2009, and related results appear in \cite{Shende2015,Matessi2018,Mikhalkin2018,Mak-Ruddat,Hicks2018} (it is by no means the main result proved in any of these references.)
+The following result has been known to experts for some time.
+The first-named author heard it in a talk by Denis Auroux at MSRI in 2009, and related results appear in \cite{Shende2015,Matessi2018,Mikhalkin2018,Mak-Ruddat,Hicks2018} (it is by no means the main result proved in any of these references.)

 \begin{thm} Let $C$ be a tropical curve in $\R^n$ with a single trivalent vertex.
-Then $C$ admits an embedded, locally strongly exact, locally graded Lagrangian lift. \end{thm}

-The construction of the embedded Lagrangian lift of the standard tropical pair of pants in $\R^2$ can be found in \cite[Section 3]{Matessi2018}, its local exactness is checked in the proof of Theorem 5.6 of \emph{op. cit.}, and the vanishing of its Maslov class is checked in Proposition 3.29 of \emph{op. cit.}.
-The `locally strongly exact' condition is not checked in \emph{op. cit.}, but is easily verified: a basis for $H_1(L,\partial L)$ is given by the `seams' of the pants which are its intersection with a component of the real locus, along which $\lambda_v$ vanishes.
-The vanishing of the Maslov class is also not sufficient for local gradedness, but again this can be easily verified: in fact this is most straightforward if one uses the construction of the Lagrangian lift of the standard tropical pair of pants in \cite{Mikhalkin2018}, since that is by construction a small perturbation of a special Lagrangian submanifold.
+Then $C$ admits an embedded, locally strongly exact, locally graded Lagrangian lift. \end{thm} \begin{proof} An embedded Lagrangian lift of the standard tropical pair of paints in $\R^2$ is constructed in \cite{Mikhalkin2018}, which is locally graded because it is a small perturbation of a special Lagrangian submanifold.
+One easily verifies that it is locally strongly exact, as a basis for $H_1(L,\partial L)$ is given by the `seams' of the pants, which are its intersection with a component of the real locus, along which $\lambda_v$ vanishes.
 The generalization to an arbitrary trivalent vertex in $\R^2$ is made in \cite[Example 5.3]{Matessi2018} by taking a cover of the standard pair of pants: it is straightforward that the properties of being embedded, locally strongly exact, and locally graded transfer to covers.
-The generalization to arbitrary $n$ follows by taking a product with the Lagrangian torus fibre over the origin in $T^*(\R^{n-2})/T^*_\Z(\R^{n-2})$.
+The generalization to arbitrary $n$ follows by taking a product with the Lagrangian torus fibre over the origin in $T^*(\R^{n-2})/T^*_\Z(\R^{n-2})$. \end{proof}

-These local pieces can be glued together by Lemma \ref{lem:gluelags} (this is done for $B=\R^n$ in \cite{Matessi2018,Mikhalkin2018}, and our case is no more difficult).
-Thus we have: